When you give someone power of attorney, it allows that person to make certain decisions for you. But what makes a power of attorney durable?

 Table of Contents

-What Are the Types of Durable Power of Attorney?
+- Definition of Durable Power of Attorney

-Healthcare Durable Power of Attorney
+Definition of Durable Power of Attorney

-Financial Durable Power of Attorney
+Financial Power of Attorney

-- Paying your bills, taxes, and medical expenses on time
+- Paying your bills, taxes, and medical expenses

 - Running your small business in your absence